What is personality development?

 If despite being an individual player, I try hard to become a team player to get approval from my peers, family or society, I’ll be in constant trouble all my life.

-There’s nothing wrong with being a team player or an individual player.
-Both are right in their sense.
+There’s nothing wrong in being a team player or an individual player.
+Both are right in their sense, but you must focus on what you are.

 For example, cricket is a team sport, and only good team players can excel at that.